NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Experimental Setup

 \subsection{Case Studies}

-\paragraph{\textbf{The Cortical Microcircuit}} is a model of a unit cell of early mammalian sensory cortex that covers $1 mm^2$ of its surface in a spiking network.
+\paragraph{\textbf{The Cortical Microcircuit}} is a model of a unit cell of early mammalian sensory cortex that covers $1\,\mathrm{mm}^2$ of cortical surface in a spiking network.
 The full-scale network consists of 77{,}169 neurons that are organized into four layers of inhibitory and excitatory populations, denoted by 2/3E, 2/3I, 4E, 4I, 5E, 5I, 6E, and 6I \cite{potjans_cell-type_2014}.
 Neuron connections are encoded using population-specific probabilities, with a total of $\sim0.3$ billion synapses.
-Every neuron receives a DC or Poisson-distributed input.
-The model has become well-adopted by the computational neuroscience community for benchmarking neuroscience simulators because it involves a realistic number of connections with realistic probabilities \cite{kauth_neuroaix-framework_2023}.
-The fanout synapse connection has an average of 3873, with a maximum of 6749.
-It poses challenges for spike communication and memory bandwidth in hardware.
+The model can be driven by DC or Poisson-distributed external input.
+In this work, we use DC input for the evaluated NeuroRing and NEST reference runs.
+The model has become widely adopted by the computational neuroscience community for benchmarking neuroscience simulators because it involves a realistic number of connections with realistic probabilities \cite{kauth_neuroaix-framework_2023}.
+The synaptic fan-out averages 3{,}873 connections per neuron, with a maximum of 6{,}749.
+This high fan-out poses challenges for spike communication and memory bandwidth in hardware.
 It is simulated with a timestep of 0.1 ms, and all simulation parameters are obtained from \cite{potjans_cell-type_2014}.
 The cortical microcircuit is tested at Full, Half, and Quarter neuron scales with a synaptic scale factor of 1, corresponding to 77{,}169, 38{,}586, and 19{,}292 neurons, respectively.
 The simulation time is 10 seconds for performance evaluation.
-We used DC input to drive the network.

-\paragraph{\textbf{The Sudoku}} workload is derived from the NEST example network \cite{j_gille_s_furber_a_rowley_script_nodate} and implements a winner-takes-all formulation, with each Sudoku digit represented by five neurons.
-All digit neurons are connected to their column, row, and squares.
+\paragraph{\textbf{The Sudoku}} workload is derived from the NEST example network \cite{j_gille_s_furber_a_rowley_script_nodate} with adjusted parameters and implements a winner-takes-all formulation, with each Sudoku digit represented by five neurons.
+Digit neurons are connected to neurons representing conflicting digits in the same row, column, and 3×3 subgrid.
 The resulting 9$\times$9 Sudoku network contains 3645 neurons.
 In addition to the recurrent constraint connections, the network includes Poisson stimulation and background noise sources.
 Three easy Sudoku benchmark instances are used.